KeithChamberlain/Tweet-Sentiment-and-Music-Genere/README.md

   1. The genre list needed to be changed to a regular expression list for finding text inside the tweet text.
 For example, multiple spellings in data existed for k-pop, but that needed to be separate from the other genre "pop", using negation "[^k-]pop(\W|\s)".
 Using regular expressions: '[^k-]pop(\W|\s)'.
   1. Many of the tweets that mentioned one genre also mentioned another genre.
 While this brings up interesting questions about the properties of tweets that mention multiple genres, these tweets are not related to the question of interest and are therefore excluded.
   1. The exploratory code was revamped in order to identify counts of genres associated with each tweet.
-  1. Once I realized there were, in fact, tweets that mentioned only one genre, code was developed to issolate just those tweets.
+  1. Once I realized there were, in fact, tweets that mentioned only one genre, code was developed to isolate just those tweets.
 This results in a list of 14,579 unique and independent tweets.
   1. There was still only **two** 'r&amp;b|rnb|randb' records found for the remaining 14,579 tweets.
 Once the regular expression for R&B was expanded to the following, results made more sense for R&B: `'r amp b|r&amp;b|rnb|randb|r b(\W|\s)'`, as it was discovered in perusing the raw tweets that the "&" and ";" symbols were removed during cleaning.
 This was an unanticipated side effect of the cleaning routines that was easily accounted for.
 Once corrected, with a proper regex, counts were normal.

 # Updated Business Question